Scope Analysis Guide

 Go to Scope Analysis →

 The Scope Analysis page supplements AI/ML IP search, trends, and IP overview by providing freedom-to-operate (FTO) and infringement-risk screening.
-Input a natural language description of subject matter of interest (e.g., product features, invention disclosures, draft claims, etc.) and run a semantically comparison against independent claims across patents in the SynapseIP database.
-Closest matches with context-rich analysis is returned.
+Input a natural language description of subject matter of interest (e.g., product features, invention disclosures, draft claims, etc.) and run a semantic comparison against independent claims across patents in the SynapseIP database.
+The closest matches are returned with context-rich analyses.

 What is Scope Analysis?

-Traditional search tools focus on matching titles or abstracts.
-Scope Analysis dives into claim language, which ultimately determines infringement exposure.
+Traditional search tools require exact keyword matches.
+Scope Analysis dives into claim language, which is paramount in determining infringement exposure.
 Each independent claim in the SynapseIP database is embedded and indexed.
 Features:

 • Returns patents with claim scopes semantically closest to the input subject matter.